bkaewell/self-driving-car/P5-vehicle-detection/project_writeup.md

 ### Sliding Window Search

 The sliding window search is contained in the tenth code cell of my notebook located in "pipeline.ipynb" in the function called `find_cars()`.
 This single function is able to extract features using HOG sub-sampling and make predictions.
 It only extracts hog features once on a sub-region of the image (defined by start and stop Y positions), for each of a small set of predetermined window sizes (defined by a scale argument), and then sub-sampled to obtain all of its overlaying windows.
 Each window is defined by a scaling factor that impacts the window size.
-The scale factor can be set on different regions of the image based on distance (e.g. smaller near the horizon, larger in the center).
+The scale factor can be set on different regions of the image (e.g. smaller near the horizon, larger in the center).
 A visualization of small overlapping windows near the horizon is shown below with a blue swath and a green swath of windows:

 ![alt text][image03]